Anniepoo/swiplchrtut/examples.md

 Conclusion
 ----------

-Some additional examples are available at the [WebCHR Online CHR Tool](http://chr.informatik.uni-ulm.de/~webchr/)
+Some additional examples are available at the link:http://chr.informatik.uni-ulm.de/~webchr/[WebCHR Online CHR Tool]

 It's impossible to learn CHR without doing a lot of work in it.
 Hopefully this chapter has given you some experience with real CHR programs.

-You're now ready to move on to the [Advanced](/advanced.html) material.
+You're now ready to move on to the link:advanced.html[Advanced] material.

-If you haven't worked through the [Constraint Systems](/constraintsystems.html) chapter, I suggest doing that before doing the advanced material.
+If you haven't worked through the link:constraintsystems.html[Constraint Systems] chapter, I suggest doing that before doing the advanced material.